microsoft/fadtk/README.md

 A simple and standardized library for Frechet Audio Distance (FAD) calculation.
 This library is published along with the paper _Improving Frechet Audio Distance for Generative Music Evaluation_ (link coming soon).
 The datasets associated with this paper and sample code tools used in the paper are also available under this repository.

+You can listen to audio samples of per-song FAD outliers on the online demo here: https://fadtk.hydev.org/

 ## 0x01.
 Installation

 To use the FAD toolkit, you must first install it.
 This library is tested on Python 3.11 on Linux but should work on Python >3.9 and on Windows as well.

 1. Install torch https://pytorch.org/
 2. `pip install fadtk`
+3. Install [ffmpeg](https://ffmpeg.org/) and [SoX](https://sox.sourceforge.net/) using your system's package manager (e.g. [brew](https://brew.sh/) for macOS, apt for Ubuntu, etc.)

+For Windows users: Please make sure ffmpeg and SoX are installed and placed in $PATH.

 ### Optional Dependencies